 Sage 100 Contractor’s focus on small and medium-sized businesses also means that its cost is relatively affordable compared to more comprehensive solutions on the market.
+While it costs more than Quickbooks and other basic solutions, Sage 100 Contractor delivers solid value with its more wide-ranging feature set.
 Companies should contact Sage for precise information about pricing structure.
-For businesses, just looking for a cloud-only accounting solution from Sage, Sage Intacct Construction could also be a good option to consider.

 Between Sage 100 Contractor’s strong array of essential accounting features and the ease of implementing and transitioning from a general accounting system, we recommend Sage 100 Contractor as the Best Accounting Software for Midsize Contractors.

 Quickbooks for Construction (Best Small Contractor Accounting Software)